 Sailing, snorkeling, diving, and drinking are the four major pastimes on the small, minimally inhabited island of Jost Van Dyke.
 In order to get much else done, you're typically required to visit another island in the British Virgin Islands chain, but there are a few things that can easily occupy your time right on the island – most of which revolve around water.

-You'll find a handful of beaches to visit on the island.
-Snorkeling is an option at some of the beaches, if some members of your party are so inclined.
-Just click on each beach name to get additional information about that specific beach.
+You will find a small variety of beaches to choose from on the island.
+Snorkeling is available at several locations, for visitors who enjoy the underwater scene.
+You can click on each beach name for detailed information about that individual beach.

 Sandy Spit: Sandy Spit is an tiny speck of an island entirely surrounded in soft white sand.
 There's a drop of vegetation on this island, with a few wispy palm trees.